-Typically, light fixture wall switches in standard applications are set so that a standard 4-inch wall box is somewhere between 48 and 52 inches from the floor.
+Typically, light fixture wall switches in standard residential construction are set so that wall switch boxes are somewhere between 48 and 52 inches above the floor.
 There are a couple of advantages to this.
-First, this puts the switch at a comfortable height for most people in a standing position.
+First, it puts the switch at a comfortable height for most people in a standing position.
 Second, it makes for easy installation of wallboard during home construction.
-Standard sheets of 4-ft. wide wallboard are installed horizontally in most new home construction, and if switch boxes are set at about 48 inches from the floor, it allows for easy measuring, marking, and cutting of the wallboard panels to fit.
+Standard sheets of 4-foot wide wallboard are installed horizontally in most new home construction, and if switch boxes are set at about 48 inches from the floor, it allows for easy measuring, marking, and cutting of the wallboard panels to fit.

 In remodeling applications, you may want to measure the switch boxes in finished areas of the house and make sure the new switches in remodeled areas are consistent with those in the rest of the house.

 The standard 48- to 52-inch height can be varied for people who find other heights more comfortable, and different standards apply for specialty applications.

 Residents With Physical Limitations